skylight-hq/skylight.digital/_projects/ca_hhs_agile_training.md

 technical and organizational culture toward agile principles.
 As an organization, the Office is responsible for lean design thinking and delivering innovative solutions to important problems.
 So it was important for the Office to not only "do" agile, but to "be" agile.
-But they were experiencing difficulty connecting the elements of agile together, such as planning, testing, and iteration.
+However, they were experiencing difficulty connecting the elements of agile together, such as planning, testing, and iteration.
 {% endcapture %}